12 Best Things To Do in Prague

 Cruise on the Vltava River| ©Thomas Depenbusch (Depi)

 To see the city from a different point of view, I recommend a cruise on the Vltava River.
-You have several options, from a sightseeing cruise that takes you along the river and the city's canals with an aperitif, to a romantic evening cruise with gourmet dinner on the Vltava River which is one of the many things to do in Prague at night.
+You have several options, from a sightseeing cruise along the river and the canals of the city with an aperitif, to a romantic evening cruise with gourmet dinner on the Vltava River, which is one of the many things to do in Prague at night.

-8. The Jewish Quarter, one of the best preserved Jewish quarters in Europe
+8. Don't miss the Jewish Quarter, one of the best preserved in Europe

 Ghetto Synagogue| ©Michael Beaton